-His body lay in a contorted position in his glass case, and for several hours a day, he saw a constant stream of visitors.
+His body lay in a contorted position in a glass case, and for several hours a day, a constant stream of visitors came to see him.
 Some of them came from County Meath, Ireland, just like he did.
 Others came from the United States, Argentina, South Africa, Japan — places that exist far beyond the borders of the world he had known.

 He had lived a relatively easy life.
-His diet was rich in fresh vegetables, and he must have taken pride in his hairstyle, a topknot held in place with gel made of ingredients from Spain or France.
+His diet was rich in fresh vegetables, and his hair was styled as a topknot, held in place with gel made of ingredients from Spain or France.
 He was rich enough to import beauty products from distant countries; for all we know, he may have been a king.

 His death was extremely painful.
 Someone — we don’t know who — used something, like a stone ax, to split his skull and break his nose.
 He was the victim of a ritual killing.

-After he died, someone — perhaps his killer — threw him into a peat bog, where cool temperatures and low oxygen levels preserved his body, while the highly acidic soil tanned his skin like leather.
-More than 2,000 years later, several peat cutters found him while working in the bog.
-Their machinery severed him below the ribs; startled, they contacted the authorities and said they had found a murder victim.
+After he died, someone threw him into a peat bog, where the cool temperatures and low oxygen levels preserved his body, while the acidic soil tanned his skin like leather.
+More than 2,000 years later, when several peat cutters were working in a bog in the tiny town of Clonycavan, the man’s body resurfaced.
+The peat cutters’ machinery severed him below the ribs; startled, they contacted the authorities and said they had found a murder victim.

-He gained the epithet of Clonycavan Man (after the town where he was discovered) and became the subject of many forensic tests.
+He gained the epithet of Clonycavan Man and became the subject of many forensic tests.
 Eventually, he came to rest in Dublin’s National Museum of Ireland — Archaeology.
-His neighbors, fellow bog bodies referred to as Oldcroghan Man and Gallagh Man and Baronstown West Man, reside in nearby glass cases.
+His neighbors, fellow bog bodies called Oldcroghan Man and Gallagh Man and Baronstown West Man, reside in nearby glass cases.